 What type of planting event is eligible

-Local events and plantings will ideally be organised by the community.
-They will represent a fitting expression of local heroes who have served their community.
+Local events and plantings are ideally be organised by the community.
+They represent a fitting expression of local heroes who have served their community.
 This can be as simple or elaborate, and as casual or formal, as you want.

-Invitations will be open to your whole community – children, families, iwi, descendants of past servicemen and women, and those new to the community.
+Invitations are be open to your whole community – children, families, iwi, descendants of past servicemen and women, and those new to the community.

 Suitable trees to plant